Basics on positively multiplicative graphs and algebras: Positively multiplicative graph

-Recall that $\mathcal{G}_{n}$ is the group of $n\times n$ generalized permutation matrices and that $G_{\Gamma}$ is its subgroup containing the matrices which commute with $A$.\ Since any generalized permutation matrix of $\mathcal{G}_{n}$ can be written under the form $P=DT_{\sigma}$, we have an action of $\mathcal{G}_{n}$ on the adjacency matrices whose description is easy by composing the two previous transformations.
-Write $\Gamma^{P}$ for the image of $\Gamma$ under the action of $P$.
-Its adjacency matrix if $P^{-1} AP$.\ We are going to see that this action of $\mathcal{G}_{n}$ (by conjugation on the adjacency matrices) restricts to the set of positively multiplicative graphs.
+We will denote by $\mathcal{G}_{n}$ the group of generalised permutation matrices of size $n$.
+These are matrices in which each row and each column contains exactly one nonzero entry equal to a monomial in $ \R_+[\sZ^{\pm 1}]$.
+Any generalised permutation matrix of $\mathcal{G}_{n}$ can be written under the form $P=DT_{\sigma}$.
+There is a natural action of~$\mathcal{G}_{n}$ on the set $\G{n}$: we define the graph $\Ga^P$ by the equation $A_{\Ga^P} = P^{-1}A_\Ga P$.
+We are going to see that this action of $\mathcal{G}_{n}$ (by conjugation on the adjacency matrices) restricts to the set of positively multiplicative graphs.

-First, we have for all $j=0,\ldots,n-1$
+First, we have for all $j=1,\ldots,n$